GandalfTea/Notebooks/JavaScript/Learning Javascript Ed.3/ExceptionAndError.Chapter11.md

 #### Throwing

 You can also create and raise errors yourself.
 You can throw anything, but it usually is an instance of _Error_.
+A thrown error must be caught in a try..catch block.

 ```js
 function billPay(amound, payee, account) {